engageub/InternetIncome/README.md

 ## :thinking:	Can I use without proxies:question:

-**Yes!** You can use the script with direct internet connection by setting the variable USE_PROXIES to false in properties.conf file.
+**Yes**:exclamation: You can use the script with direct internet connection by setting the variable USE_PROXIES to false in properties.conf file.

 ## Final Step: :runner:Running the script:runner: